-Five consumer records were reviewed at five CCFs visited by the monitoring team.
+Thirteen consumer records were reviewed at 13 CCFs visited by the monitoring team.
 The facilities' consumer records were reviewed to determine compliance with 19 criteria.

-The consumer records were 100 percent in compliance for the 19 criteria.
+The consumer records were 99 percent in compliance for 19 criteria.

-✓ A summary of the results of the review is shown in the table at the end of this section.
+- ✓ The consumer records were 100 percent in compliance for 17 applicable criteria.
+There are no recommendations for these criteria. - ✓ Findings for two criteria are detailed below. - ✓ A summary of the results of the review is shown in the table at the end of this section.